Leaders want TPP to become a reality

 “But, we don’t want to give a picture that ‘we are surrendering or given up on TPP’, we just got to continue hoping that it will become a reality.

-“Unless the United States categorically states that it will not be part of the TPP, only then will we look at other options, but it’s too early for that,” he said.
+“Unless the US categorically states that it will not be part of the TPP, only then will we look at other options, but it’s too early for that,” he said.

 Najib said during the TPP briefing, Obama informed leaders of TPP’s current status, and the support of the Congress and business community’s for the trade pact.